 Vitamin A is necessary for eye health – a deficiency is actually the leading cause of blindness worldwide.
-Vitamin C and zinc are important for immune function, helping to prevent frequent colds and viruses.
-You need B vitamins for energy metabolism, and men deficient in the vitamin may feel sluggish or fatigued.
+Vitamin C and zinc are important for immune function.
+You need B vitamins for energy metabolism, men deficient in the vitamin may feel sluggish or fatigued.
 Vitamin K helps the blood to clot when our skin is damaged or wounded.

-It is possible to get all the vitamins and nutrients you need from a balanced diet.
-However, many factors, including allergies, cooking skills, diet restrictions or religious customs can make this a challenge.
+Although it is possible to get all the vitamins and nutrients you need from a balanced diet, allergies, cooking skills, diet restrictions or religious customs can make this a challenge.
 That’s where a high-quality multivitamin comes into play.

 Choosing High-Quality Supplements